Scroll down to see detailed information on the appropriate habitat:

 NOTE: The use of a water bowl or small animal water bottle will VOID the health guarantee.

-NOTE: Use of an inappropriate wheel, a wheel in place before the hedgehog is 5 months old, or a wheel kept in the cage more than 1-2x a week will VOID the health guarantee.
+NOTE: I will not sell a hedgehog to someone who uses any wheel/ball we have determined inappropriate.
+A wheel in place before the hedgehog is 5 months old or a wheel kept in the cage more than 1-2x a week will VOID the health guarantee.

 Hedgehogs most certainly need exercise to stay healthy.
 However, they should not be using exercise wheels designed for rodents.
 Hedgehogs do not have a flexible spine like a rodent and can injure their back on the 180 degree surface.
 Many people use the wheel and will argue that they are an acceptable source of exercise.
 I strongly disagree and feel that people who prefer the wheel probably don't have x-rays of their hedgie's spine.